6 Reasons C++ Is Still In Use Today

 Regardless of what you’re building, if it’s user-facing, it’s likely you’ll be building it for use with an Operating System.
 That means it’ll need to integrate with C++.

 Why?
 Because almost all of the world’s major operating systems are built with C++, including Microsoft Windows, Mac OS, and Linux.
+So regardless of the many uses of C++, this use makes it essential to understand.

-Same with all of the world’s major web browsers.
+And this is the same as with all of the world’s major web browsers.
 Their rendering engines are built in C++ because C++ is fast and simple, and we want our browser to render as quickly as possible (we’re impatient; let’s not pretend otherwise).

 For this reason (speed), many libraries also depend on C++ -- including some of the most widely used Machine Learning libraries (like Tensorflow).
 If a library requires high-performance computation, involving the multiplications of huge matrices for Machine Learning training, then the optimum speed of C++ is a significant asset.